growthcharts/chartcatalog/README.md

 ```

 shows that chart with code `"HJAA"` identifies the front of the chart
-for Hindostani boys living in the Netherlands, design A (A4 size, 0-15
+for Hindustan boys living in the Netherlands, design A (A4 size, 0-15
 months).

 ## Example 3: Find outcomes, chart group and growth reference